Woldemar Freedericksz: Career

 As the part of a wealthy family, Freedericksz received home education at an early age.
-Succeeding Count Vorontsov-Daskov at the Ministry at the age of 60, Freedericksz established a close relationship with the Tsar and the Tsaritsa, calling them 'mes enfants' in private.
+Succeeding Count Vorontsov-Daskov at the Ministry at the age of 60, Freedericksz established a close relationship with Tsar Nicholas II, and Empress Alexandra, calling them 'mes enfants' in private.
 He was praised in this role by the French ambassador, Maurice Paléologue, who called him 'the very personification of court life'.
 However, in later life, he became forgetful and ill and often fell asleep during conferences.
 Freedericksz was a strong conservative who described the deputies of the First Duma as: "The Deputies, they give one the impression of a gang of criminals who are only waiting for the signal to throw themselves upon the ministers and cut their throats.
 I will never again set foot among those people."

 Later life

 His private mansion in St. Petersburg was pillaged and set on fire on the first day of February Revolution.
 After the Revolution, Freedericksz lived in Petrograd before being allowed in 1925 to leave for Finland, where he spent the last years of his life.